Our People

 It wasn’t until 2014 that Steph rode her first horse while travelling.
 Yet she immediately connected with the animal and the calming and peaceful nature of the experience.
 Inspired and driven by this introduction to horses, the pull to service, and a desire to reach youth, Steph took her first lessons with therapeutic horses and never looked back.
 She founded Rusty Halo shortly thereafter.

-Steph has since earned her Bachelor’s degree and continued on to earn her Master’s of Social Work (MSW).
-She is certified in a model of Equine Assisted Psychotherapy (EAP) through the Equine Assisted Growth and Learning Association (EAGALA), and is currently working toward her clinical social work license, Pupil Personnel Services Credential (PPSC) and becoming a registered expressive arts therapist.
-All while simultaneously running the Foundation.
-Steph brings a unique vision and talent to the therapy world with her abilities to provide Equine Assisted Learning (EAL) as well as therapeutic activities.
+Steph has since earned her Bachelor’s degree, a Master’s of Social Work (MSW), and is currently a Licensed Clinical Social Worker (LCSW) with her Pupil Personnel Services Credential (PPSC).
+She is certified in a model of Equine Assisted Psychotherapy (EAP) through the Equine Assisted Growth and Learning Association (EAGALA), as well as a coaching model through the Certified Board of Equine Interaction Professionals - Mental Health (CEIP-MH).
+Steph also utilizes her training in expressive arts and energy psychology to enhance her practice for the clients.
+Steph brings a unique vision and talent to the therapy world with her well rounded abilities to provide Equine Assisted Learning (EAL) and coaching as well as therapeutic activities.
 Steph has a gift for providing leadership skills to young people while also creating a therapeutic environment that is welcoming to all.

 Teens have always had a snug and comfy place in Steph's heart.
 Not having children of her own, she is bubbling over with love and compassion, and is ready to spill that love all over the teens that need it.